felixfan/felixfan.github.io/about/index.md

 layout: default
 ---

-I am a research assistant in The University of Hong Kong.
+I am a postdoctoral fellow in The University of Hong Kong.

 I am working in the field of human complex disease research, with specialization in bioinformatics and statistical genetics.